 Edit and proofread the essay.
 Focus on the formatting, style, and organization of your essay entirely.
 Check the complex and straightforward grammar errors.
 Remove any spelling mistakes and ensure that your paragraphs are well-balanced.
 If there are missing citations, be sure to indicate them rightfully to avoid plagiarism.

-Ensure that all the images, visuals, multimedia texts, and writings are well-cited, strategically placed and that the reader is directed to understand their meaning.
+Ensure that all the images, visuals, multimedia texts, and writings are well-cited, and strategically placed and that the reader is directed to understand their meaning.

 After editing, run the essay through grammar and plagiarism checkers to see what parts are unoriginal and paraphrase further.